 Dr. Bichsel is an energy and technology consultant and corporate director.
 From 2009 until his retirement in 2014, he was a member of the Executive Management Board of Royal Dutch Shell plc and ran one of its four global businesses, where his responsibilities included capital projects delivery, technology and R&D, engineering, supply chain management and procurement as well as drilling.
 Dr. Bichsel was also accountable for the safety and environmental performance of Shell.
 He was further responsible for sustainable development including climate change, emissions, pollution, societal shifts and stakeholder interests.
-He is also an investor and adviser in clean technology and robotics start-up companies.
+He is an investor, board member and adviser in clean technology and robotics start-up companies.
+From 2015 until 2023, Dr. Bichsel was senior adviser for McKinsey & Co.
+He was, from 2015 until 2023, vice-chairman of the board of Sulzer Ltd, a Swiss industrial conglomerate.
+From 2016 until 2023, he was a member of the board of South Pole Ltd, a Swiss-based global leader of carbon emissions reduction projects.